 Are there any recommendations when traveling to Los Cabos?

 It is recommended to:

 - Apply increased personal hygiene practices, such as frequent and thorough hand washing as strictly as possible, particularly upon entering and exiting shared locations, such as airplanes, restaurants, hotels and group activities, as well as after using the restroom, blowing your nose, coughing or sneezing.

-- Follow the Baja California Sur’s State authority’s mandate to wear a mask or face covering at all times when interacting with others who are not members of your household in public or private spaces, except for certain instances, such as when eating, drinking, swimming, etc.
+- Follow the Baja California Sur’s State authority’s mandate to wear a mask or face on public transportation and in closed, indoor spaces, except for certain instances, such as when eating, drinking, etc.

 - Carry hand sanitizer for personal use when soap and water are not available.